 Deliverables and Expectations

 Proposal and Contract: These must be submitted by the November due date (schedule below).
 Each group submits one shared proposal but every member has to sign a contract.
-Details will be on OnQ once available in the Fall.
-If a group member does not yet qualify for registration in CISC/COGS 499, contact the coordinator so that they can be temporarily added to the OnQ site.
+Details will be posted in the Fall.

-- Proposal and Contract delivered and signed on OnQ by deadline (see below; graded, out of 5%)
+• Proposal and Contract delivered and signed by deadline (see below; graded, out of 5%)

 Work: Groups are expected to deliver one shared software or product.
 Although this component is group-work, evaluation will be affected by the participation of each member, and whether or not they contributed equally to the project (see Retrospective Essay).
 Evaluation will be performed at two points in the term, at a check-in point in February and at the time of delivery as set by the supervisor, or end of the term.